 10-303.
 Declaring a dog vicious.
-The City Court's determination of whether a dog is vicious is subject to the following provisions:
+If the hearings panel has cause to believe that a dog is vicious, the hearings panel may find and declare that dog a vicious dog, subject to the following provisions:

 (1) No dog may be declared vicious for injury or damage sustained by a person who was committing a willful trespass, or other tort, upon the premises of the dog's owner.